FREQUENTLY ASKED QUESTIONS

 Do you have handicapped parking?

-Yes, our handicapped parking is located on the right side of the large sliding door of our red shed.
+Yes, our handicapped parking is located closest to the large sliding door of our red barn.

 Do you offer wholesale or a discount for purchasing a bulk quantity of vegetables?